Menu Close

 Can someone be ordered to give evidence?

-If someone who isn’t a participant in your claim refuses to give evidence that you think is relevant or important, you can try sending them a Summons.
-Ask your CRT case manager for an official Summons form.
+You can ask a person or organization who isn’t a participant in your claim to give you evidence or records that you think are relevant or important.
+If they refuse or ignore your written request, after 2 weeks you can try sending them a Summons.
+Talk to your CRT case manager about the process and how to complete an official Summons form.
 If they still refuse to give the evidence, a tribunal member may be able to order them to provide it.
+You might have to pay them a fee for the records.
+Or we might ask you to obtain the records a different way.
+See the CRT Rules for details.

 Can the CRT help me get evidence?